Washed Out: Life and career

 Ernest Weatherly Greene Jr. was born on October 3, 1982, in Perry, Georgia, and currently lives in Atlanta.
 After earning an undergraduate degree from the University of Georgia, he obtained a Master of Library and Information Science degree but was unable to find a job as a librarian.
 Greene moved back in with his parents and started producing songs in his bedroom studio, as well as working on recordings of dance music with Bedroom, a local band.
 During 2008 he recorded lo-fi rock music under the name Lee Weather, but the following summer he found more success with his new project, Washed Out.
 He was soon discovered by a number of influential music bloggers after they found his music on his Myspace page.
 His first recordings have been described as "drowsy, distorted, dance pop-influenced tracks that brought to mind Neon Indian and Memory Tapes".

 Greene's first two extended plays were released in August and September 2009.
 He held his debut New York City performance (his second live show ever) at Santos Party House.
-He has since performed at the 2010 Pitchfork Music Festival and his song "Feel it All Around" is used as the opening theme for the television series Portlandia.
+He has since performed at the 2010 Pitchfork Music Festival and his song "Feel It All Around" is used as the opening theme for the television series Portlandia.

 In April 2011 it was announced that he had been signed to Sub Pop.
 His debut, Within and Without, then released on July 12, 2011.
-The album peaked at #26 on the Billboard 200 and #89 on the UK Albums Chart.
+The album peaked at No. 26 on the Billboard 200 and No. 89 on the UK Albums Chart.
 He was chosen by Battles to perform at the ATP Nightmare Before Christmas festival that they co-curated in December 2011 in Minehead, England.